Complex Movement Disorders

 Complex movement disorders can be difficult to diagnose and treat.
 That’s why Gillette Children’s established a Complex Movement Disorders Clinic which includes specialists from neurology, rehabilitation medicine, neurosurgery, orthopedics and rehabilitation therapies.

-In most cases, specialists can make a diagnosis by visually examining a child’s movements.
+In most cases, specialists can make a diagnosis by visually examining a person's movements.
 Because some complex movement disorders are caused by an underlying health condition or injury, however, additional testing and evaluation might be done to ensure that other medical conditions don’t need to be addressed.

 Blood and urine analysis.